last updated September 2023

 Students entering with BA/BS degrees

 Most students enter our program with a Bachelor’s degree.
 During their first two years, they are required to take a series of courses and to undertake two directed research projects.
-They progress toward the PhD by taking the Qualifying Exam about one month after the end of their fourth semester.

 Students entering with MA/MS degrees

 Students admitted to the PhD program with a Master’s degree or equivalent in astronomy or a closely related field (e.g., physics or planetary geosciences) often — but not always — have extensive coursework and research experience.
 Some may be ready to advance to the fast track, while others may need considerable preparation.

 The core of the graduate astronomy curriculum is a series of “600-level” three-credit courses that provide a broad base to which specialized knowledge can later be added.
 In addition to ASTR 633 (Astrophysical Techniques), PhD students entering with a Bachelor’s degree must take at least four of courses numbered AST 622 to 631 (descriptions here).